 We have been testing time capsule alternatives since 1999.
 Over that period, we have studied and rejected many options.
 We now feel the hollow rock and hollow logs are your best above ground cover for this adventure.

-Hollow, structural polyurethane fake rock provides a perfect camouflage as well as a durable long term shield for your time capsule.
-Its hard framework has a granular exterior, and its natural character makes it virtually indistinguishable from millions of other small surface boulders whether viewed from close-up or far away.
-For this very unique adventure, “indistinguishable” and “unremarkable” are words that define its splendid disguise.
+Hollow, structural polyurethane fake rock provides a perfect camouflage as well as a durable, long term shield for your time capsule.
+Its hard framework has a granular exterior, and its natural character makes it virtually indistinguishable from millions of other small surface boulders, whether viewed from close-up or far away.
+For this unique adventure, “indistinguishable” and “unremarkable” are words that define its splendid disguise.

 Your choice of rock color should approximate that of your drop-site.
 A few regions have dominant earth tones like white sandstone or red rock in the southwest.
 In most areas, however, a mixed light brown tone is a universal color.

-As camouflage that neither spoils the environment nor attracts unwanted attention, the hollow-rock and hollow log camouflage both succeed exceptionally well.
+As camouflage neither spoils the environment nor attracts unwanted attention, the hollow-rock, and hollow log camouflage both succeed exceptionally well.

 A larger artificial log housing will accept a longer (one foot long by three and a half inches in diameter) stainless steel capsule.

 A simulated log is virtually identical to a real log.
 In fact, all the molds are exact duplications taken from life-molds of the real thing.

-The exterior housing is only a first level of security for your capsule.
-Remember that you are not just disguising your cache; you need to add levels of security to ensure the content’s survival for months or many years.
+The exterior housing is only the first level of security for your capsule.
+Remember that you are not just disguising your cache; you need to add security levels to ensure the content’s survival for months or many years.

 If you want to preserve keep-sake items, you should probably lock them away in a safe, not in a wilderness time capsule.
 But if you minimize risks as detailed in these pages, your high hopes for secure delivery to a future generation will succeed.
 That’s what this adventure is all about.